aaliddell/s2cell/docs/source/s2_concepts.rst

 `UV mapping <https://en.wikipedia.org/wiki/UV_mapping>`_ commonly used in computer graphics, whereby a 3D geometry is unwrapped to produce a 2D coordinate space for texture mapping.
-In the case of S2, the :math:`u` and :math:`v` coordinates represent the location of a point on a single face of the cube, with the point :math:`u = 0, v = 0` representing the centre of the face.
+In the case of S2, the :math:`u` and :math:`v` coordinates represent the location of a point on a single face of the cube, with the point :math:`u = 0, v = 0` representing the center of the face.
 :numref:`fig_uv_face_0` shows how the earth is mapped into the UV coordinates of face 0 of the S2 cube.